AppleBreak1/EP45-UD3P-Customac/README.md

 **Big Sur:**

 - Beginning with Big Sur, offline macOS installation requires functioning NVRAM.
 Easiest way to jump over this hurdle is to install using [Recovery Online installation Method]( https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-recovery.html).
 Note that this method requires internet connection.
+For offline installation, refer to this [guide](https://github.com/AppleBreak1/EP45-UD3P-Customac/blob/main/Offline%20Installation%20Method.md).

 - HID devices(USB Keyboard or Mouse) may not function.
 IOHIDFamily.Kext patch may be needed.